Take it from me, that is the only thing that’s going to happen!

 - Scientists keep a sharp eye on what results others get from the same experiment.
 In 1978, ten years after the study’s publication, Rosenthal and Rubin co-authored a report based on 345 experiments involving the influence of interpersonal expectations.
 They concluded, “The reality of the phenomenon is beyond doubt.”
 The critics eventually quietened, and the Pygmalion Effect became something like an article of faith.

-Expect excellence from your children and you are going to see it.
+Expect excellence from your children and you are going to get it.

 So you see the problem there.
 The science of the human behavior doesn’t work in absolutes, as the LoA ‘believers’ want you to believe.